Watch Video – How to Merge Cells In Google Sheets (How to Combine Columns in Google Sheets)

 Something like shown below:

-As you can see in the example above, Revenue spans across three cells that have been not beem merged.
+As you can see in the example above, Revenue spans across three cells that have not been merged.
+We have prepared this step-by-step guide for those wondering “How can you merge cells in Google Sheets?”

 How to Merge Cells In Google Sheets

-This would instantly combine two cells in Google Sheets, it’s also how to merge two columns in Google Sheets, and how to merge rows in Google Sheets.
+This would instantly combine two cells.
+It’s also how to merge columns in Google Sheets, and how to merge rows in Google Sheets.

 Note: When you merge cells, it only retains the value in the top left cell.
 If there is anything in cells apart from the top left cells, Google Sheets shows you the prompt as shown below.